haukj/sosi_files_importer/README.md

 While certainly possible, it is not recommended to install the addon using the sources directly.
 Instead, please use the packaged contents in the *Release page*.
 The packaged zip-file can be directly installed from the *Install...* button in the *Blender Preferences* dialog.

+If building from source, a small helper script is included that creates the appropriate zip archive.
+Run `python3 make_addon_zip.py` from the repository root and install the produced `sosi_files_importer.zip` in Blender.

 ## Usage

 Initially, the importer has to be enabled via the *Edit/preferences* dialog.
 It can be found as *Import-Export: SosiImporter*.